rahulyhg/themes-plus/readme.txt

 * You can ask questions in the Support forums:
 [https://github.com/them-es](https://github.com/them-es "GitHub")
 [http://them.es/support](http://them.es/support "them.es Support")

 * Developers who have a GitHub account are welcome to help us improve the Plugin

 == Upgrade Notice ==

 = 1.1 =
-* Public Release in the WordPress Plugin directory
+Public Release in the WordPress Plugin directory
-* GitHub repository

 == Changelog ==

 = 1.1 =
-* New feature: Integrated the Shortcake Plugin
+New feature: Integrated the Shortcake Plugin
-* Minor bugfixes
+Minor bugfixes

 = 1.1a =
-* New feature: Portfolio Filter
+New feature: Portfolio Filter
-* Updates: Minor CSS changes, Translations
+Updates: Minor CSS changes, Translations
-* Docs: Added Dependencies and Licence information
+Docs: Added Dependencies and Licence information

 = 1.0 =
-* Initial Release
+Initial Release on a GitHub repository